-3.4.
-Fabrication
+3.4.2 Fabrication

 The flip illusions are trivial to manufacture in real life and need only a printer.
-The hidden overlay and rotation overlay illusions are created by printing their prime images on overhead display sheets on a color laser printer, before being laminated to protect them from scratches.
+The hidden overlay and rotation overlay illusions are created printing their prime images on overhead display sheets on a color laser printer, before being laminated to protect them from scratches.
+It's a really simple process!
 With a strong enough backlight, the hidden overlays and rotation overlay illusions can be performed on regular pieces of paper as well.